St. Anton am Arlberg

 St. Anton seen from the main piste into the centre of town.

-Sankt Anton am Arlberg, commonly referred to as St Anton, is a village and ski resort in the Austrian state of Tyrol.
+Sankt Anton am Arlberg, commonly referred to as St. Anton, is a village and ski resort in the Austrian state of Tyrol.
 It lies in the Tyrolean Alps, with aerial tramways and chairlifts up to 2811 m, yielding a vertical drop of 1507 m.
 It is also a popular summer resort among trekkers and mountaineers.

 Skiing has a long history in St. Anton: ski instructors from the area emigrated to the United States in the 1930s, helping to popularise the sport.
 St. Anton was the host of the Alpine World Ski Championships in 2001, and is frequently listed as one of the world's top skiing resorts both in terms of skiing available and après-ski entertainment.

 Geography

-St Anton lies on the Rosanna River and is in the main east-west rail line between Austria and Switzerland.
-There are many airports that serve St Anton by way of train and car that include Munich, Zürich, Innsbruck, and Friedrichshafen.
-The centre is a pedestrian zone.
+St. Anton lies on the Rosanna River.

 Activities

 Skiing

-St Anton is part of the Arlberg area of ski resorts – a region that includes 94 cable cars and ski lifts, 340 km of groomed pistes and 200 km of deep-snow runs, all of which are covered under one liftpass.
+St. Anton is part of the Arlberg area of ski resorts – a region that includes 94 cable cars and ski lifts, 340 km of groomed pistes and 200 km of deep-snow runs, all of which are covered under one liftpass.

 On the western edge of village is the "Galzigbahn" which has been replaced by a Funitel gondola.
 The new gondola includes a first-ever "Ferris wheel": enabling passengers to board the gondolas on ground level, then rotating the gondolas up to the main high-speed cables.
 The Funitel accesses the Galzig slopes and connects to Schindler and Valluga peaks.
 On the eastern edge of town, the Nassereinbahn rises to the Nasserein area with connections to the Kapall peak.
 The Kapall, Valluga, and Schindler peaks provide skiers with close to 1,500 vertical metres skiing (1500 m).
-Slope-side après-ski bars can be found on the Steissbachtal trail just above St Anton.
+Slope-side après-ski bars can be found on the Steissbachtal trail just above St. Anton.

 The groomed runs in the region cater to all levels; 43% are for beginners (blue), 41% for intermediate skiers (red) and 16% are for the more advanced (black).
 There are also 200 km of deep snow runs in the area.

 Expert terrain includes less-frequently groomed ski routes such as Schindlerkar and Mattun, and the backside of Valluga (2811 m) down to Zürs, which is for experts only if accompanied by a guide.
 There are also a large number of off-piste routes in the area that experts can explore with the help of a guide.

 Other ski areas are St Christoph am Arlberg, a hamlet where in the 14th century the shepherd Heinrich Findelkind built a hospice as a shelter for travellers crossing the Arlberg pass to the Vorarlberg province, Stuben, Lech, Zürs, Warth-Schröcken and Klösterle/Sonnenkopf.